chrispaynter/knowledge/Team City on Linux with MySQL.md

 Once you have the installation running, when setting up the database, follow this screenshot:
 ![Team City Database Setup](/img/teamcity-db-setup.png?raw=true)

-You can also stop it by replacing start with stop:
+If you see the _Refresh JDBC drivers_ button press it, and then you should get a message saying the driver was found.

-`/var/www/apps/teamcity/TeamCity/bin/runAll.sh stop`
+**You can stop team city with this command** `/var/www/apps/teamcity/TeamCity/bin/runAll.sh stop`

 ## A Note on Java